jentery/401/index.md

 ### Late Submissions and Extensions

-I've a 24-hour grace period (no questions asked, no email required, and no penalities) for every assignment in this course.
+I've a 24-hour grace period (no questions asked, no email required, and no penalties) for every assignment in this course.
 Holidays, reading break, and weekends are exempt from this grace period, meaning you're permitted to submit an assignment that's due by noon on a Friday by noon on a Monday.
 If that Monday is a holiday or part of reading break, then you've until noon the day UVic returns to classes.

 Please email me if you need an extension for any assignment, and we can discuss possibilities on a case-by-case basis.